The ExtraHop Discover and Command appliances provide access to network activity data through a dynamic and highly customizable Web UI.

 - Get visibility into changes to your network by searching for protocol activity

 You can get a top-down view of your network by looking at activity groups.
 An activity group is a collection of devices automatically grouped together by the ExtraHop system based on the protocol traffic observed over the wire.
-For example, you can find new or decommissioned servers that are actively communicating over a protocol.
-For more information, see Search for devices by protocol activity.
+For example, you can find new or decommissioned servers that are actively communicating over a protocol by creating an activity map.

 If you find a collection of devices that you want to continue monitoring, you can add a device tag or custom device name to make those devices easier to find in the ExtraHop system.
 You can also create a custom device group or a custom dashboard to monitor device group activity.